-PIs may be asked to submit an LOI in response to an approved Project Team Member Application (PTMA) or may have a novel idea for a trial using a CTEP-held agent and submit an unsolicited LOI.
-A list of CTEP held agents in development may be found on the Agents/Drugs page of the CTEP website.
+PIs may be asked to submit an LOI in response to an approved Project Team Member Application or may have a novel idea for a trial using a CTEP-held agent and submit an unsolicited LOI.
+A list of CTEP held agents in development may be found on the CTEP website.
 PIs that are within 7 years of completion of fellowship training may receive additional assistance for LOI development by submitting a Career Development LOI.
-More information regarding the Career Development LOI process may be found on the LOIs/Concepts page of the CTEP website.
-Before submitting a Career Development LOI, Early Career Investigators should contact the Investigational Drug Branch Medical Officer(s) for the intended CTEP agent(s) to schedule a preliminary conference.
+The LOIs/Concepts page of the CTEP website provides more information regarding the Career Development LOI process.
+Early Career Investigators must contact the CTEP Investigational Drug Branch (IBD) Medical Officer(s) for the intended CTEP agent(s) to schedule a preliminary conference before submitting a Career Development LOI.